Lowville drive-thru COVID-19 testing site closed Monday, Tuesday

 -

-Snow is coming: Winter weather advisory, storm watch issued for parts of the north country
+Snow is coming: Winter weather advisory, storm watch issued Sunday for parts of north country

 -